 Our Physical Education Department works closely with our Sixth Form students to ensure that all girls can participate in team sport and compete against other schools in county cup matches and regional events.

 The School provides transport to The Triangle Leisure Centre (Burgess Hill) and The Dolphin Leisure Centre (Haywards Heath) every Wednesday so that our students can make use of state-of-the-art facilities.

 Sixth Form trips tend to take place during October half term although subjects run trips throughout the year.

 Academic trips are organised by our Heads of Department whereas longer residential trips tend to be coordinated by the Head of Sixth Form.

-Last year our students enjoyed a trip to Iceland whereas this year we intend to hire boats over a four day period on the Norfolk Broads.
+In 2014, our students enjoyed a trip to Iceland whereas in 2015 and 2016 we hired boats for a four day period on the Norfolk Broads.

 Other trips include visiting The Old Bailey, attending debates at St. Paul’s Cathedral and completing a day of challenges in central London, Immersion Trips to France and Spain.

 Every year our tutor team meets to discuss off site activities but again we will always consider the interests of each year group before booking trips.

 Sixth Form clubs range from Writing Club and the editing of our school magazine to Photography Club and Speech and Drama Club.